-Since 2020, I am a doctoral candidate in the research group on Intergroup Relations and Social Identity under Prof. Clara Kulich and Dr. Vincenzo Iacoviello.
-Prior, I completed my BSc in Psychology at Bielefeld University in 2018 and my MSc in Social Cognition: Research and Applications at the University College London (UCL) in 2019.
-Before my studies, I grew up in Yokohama, Japan.
+I am a doctoral candidate (2020-) in the research group of Intergroup Relations and Social Identity under the supervision of Prof. Clara Kulich and Dr. Vincenzo Iacoviello.
+I grew up in Japan and completed my studies at Bielefeld University in Germany (BSc in Psychology, 2018) and UCL in England (MSc in Social Cognition, 2019).

 In my research, I address a) what kind of leadership people demand in a crisis, b) what people expect when minority candidates (i.e., women and ethnic, racial, and immigration minority group members) occupy leadership roles; and c) how these two aspects underlie leadership appointments of minority candidates in a crisis (Glass Cliff phenomenon).
 Thereby, I am both interested in corporate and political settings.